bcgov/digital-trust-toolkit/credentials/credential-bc-petroleum-natural-gas-title.md

 ## 1.8 Objectives

-This GF describes the BC Petroleum and Natural Gas Title Credential consisting of all data elements included in a BC Lease Title Document.
+This GF describes the BC Petroleum and Natural Gas Title Credential consisting of all data elements included in a BC Petroleum and Natural Gas Title Document.

 ## 1.9 Principles